Sumit1673/Room-Reservation-system-Python-PyQt5/Github_project_pycharm.md

 # To add any file to Github repo of
 1. Right Click on the new file --> Git --> Add.
 2. Right Click on the new file --> Git --> Commit file.
 Add Comments and commit.
-3. Right Click on the new file --> Git --> Push.
+3. Right Click on the new file --> Git --> Repository --> Push.

 # To download any file from the other branch.
 1. Open terminal in pycharm.